Index

 or out

-when we need multiple return values from the same method.
+when we need multiple return values from a single method.

 when we need more than one output value.